foundersandcoders/coursebook/src/course/syllabus/api/project.md

 - [ ] Tests for server routes and database access
 - [ ] Not process user input as SQL commands
 - [ ] Hidden environment variables (i.e. not on GitHub)
+- [ ] Documentation that lists endpoints and what each is for

 #### Stretch criteria